languitar/autosuspend/doc/source/external_command_activity_scripts.rst

 External command scripts for activity detection
 ###############################################

-A collection of user-provided scripts to use with the :ref:`check-external-command` check for activity detection.
+A collection of user-provided scripts to use with the :ref:`check-command-activity` check for activity detection.

 pyLoad
 ******